 Sociality

-B1 workers from social nests (N= 6) and solitary B1 females that founded new nests alone (N= 8) had equivalent numbers of all 3 sensilla types (i-iii, see table 3; fig 4a-c) and there were no interactions between nest phenotype and antenna segment number.
+B1 workers (B1w) from social nests (N= 6) and solitary B1 (B1sol) females that founded new nests alone (N= 8) had equivalent numbers of all 3 sensilla types (i-iii, see table 3; fig 4a-c) and there were no interactions between nest phenotype and antenna segment number.
 There was some suggestion that solitary bees had higher numbers of olfactory plates (type i), but this was not statistically significant (p = 0.07).
-Similarly there were no differences in numbers of any sensilla types across different individual phenotypes (B1 future reproductive emerged in 2020 in SE and did not provision that year, will overwinter, N = 13; B1 worker emerged in 2020 in the SE, N = 7; B1 solitary foundress that emerged 2019 in SCO and provisioned in the SE in 2020, N = 4; and B1 solitary foundress emerged and provisioned in 2020 in SE, N = 4; see table 4; figure 4d-e).
+Similarly there were no differences in numbers of any sensilla types across different individual phenotypes (B1hib future reproductive emerged in 2020 in SE and did not provision that year, will hibernate and provision in 2021, N = 13; B1w worker emerged in 2020 in the SE, N = 7; T solitary foundress that emerged 2019 in SCO and provisioned in the SE in 2020, N = 4; and B1sol solitary foundress emerged and provisioned in 2020 in SE, N = 4; see table 4; figure 4d-e).
 These results were the same if B1 solitary foundresses from 2019 (that developed and emerged in SCO) were excluded (see archived code and data; https://github.com/DrBecky-B/Bee.Antennae).

 Table 3 LMM results showing effect of nest phenotype (social/solitary) on antennal sensilla counts across segments (p-values for main effects are calculated independent from interaction effects which in all cases are non-significant).